Is your blog’s home page designed strategically?

 This is the option I recommend for a budget friendly solution that also creates stunning pages in no time, all without having to overhaul your website.

 Cons: While this is very budget friendly it’s not free, but I do think the small expense is well worth it.
 You’ll also have to learn another software system.
-So while Thrive Architect is very user friendly it does have a learning curve (just like with any new software).
+So while Thrive Architect is user friendly it does have a learning curve (just like with any new software).
 Even so I still think it’s a great option for super custom pages at a great price.

 Shameless plug: I walk you through creating a custom home page, sales page, landing page, and thank you page using Thrive Architect (plus the strategy to create your sales funnel & 5 different lead magnets!) in my course EVERGREEN FUNNEL BLUEPRINT FOR STRATEGIC BLOGGERS!